zilliztech/zdoc/docs/tutorials/cluster/create-cluster.md

 Zilliz Cloud provides various cluster plan tiers to accommodate the distinct business needs of users.
 For guidance on selecting an appropriate cluster type, consult [Free Trials](./free-trials) and [Understand Cluster Types](./select-zilliz-cloud-service-plans#understand-cluster-types).

+This topic describes how to create a cluster.

 ## Prerequisites{#prerequisites}

 Ensure: